 The financial statements of the Bank have been prepared in accordance with the going concern principle, which implies activity pursue on the part of the Bank in the foreseeable future.
 In addition, management is not aware of any material uncertainties that could cast significant doubt on its ability to continue as a going concern.
 Therefore, the financial statements are prepared on a going concern basis.

 International context

-The banking sector in Central and Eastern Europe (CEE) has faced numerous challenges in recent years, including the COVID-19 pandemic, geopolitical tension and the current high inflation environment.
+The banking sector in Central and Eastern Europe (CEE) has faced numerous challenges in recent years, amidst the worsening macroeconomic balance, including the international geopolitical tension, both economically and financially, marked by multiple uncertainties.